iluwatar/java-design-patterns/filterer/README.md

 **Programmatic Example**

+We are designing a threat (malware) detection software which can analyze target systems for threats that are present in it.
+In the design we have to take into consideration that new Threat types can be added later.
+Additionally, there is a requirement that the threat detection system can filter the detected threats based on different criteria (the target system acts as container-like object for threats).

-To model the threat detection example presented above we introduce `Threat` and `ThreatAwareSystem` interfaces.
+To model the threat detection system, we introduce `Threat` and `ThreatAwareSystem` interfaces.

 ```java
 public interface Threat {
     String name();
     int id();
     ThreatType type();
 }

 public interface ThreatAwareSystem {
     String systemId();
     List<? extends Threat> threats();
     Filterer<? extends ThreatAwareSystem, ? extends Threat> filtered();
 }
 ```